-A <data.frame> of confirmed cases (confirm) by date (date), and region (region).

-strategies

-A vector length 1 to 2 of strategies to pass to future::plan().
+data A <data.frame> of disease reports (confirm) by date (date), and region (region).</data.frame> strategies A vector length 1 to 2 of strategies to pass to future::plan().
 Nesting of parallelisation is from the top level down.
 The default is to set up nesting parallelisation with both using future::multisession() (future::multicore() will likely be a faster option on supported platforms).
 For single level parallelisation use a single strategy or future::plan() directly.
-See future::plan() for options.
+See future::plan() for options. min_cores_per_worker Numeric, the minimum number of cores per worker.
+Defaults to 4 which assumes 4 MCMC chains are in use per region.